yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/overview.md

 ## User events

-You can [send events](https://documenter.getpostman.com/view/17583548/UVsEVUsg#00eb59cf-7f00-461e-8d53-94eafb056a9a) to yellow.ai, to record user activities or capture an important conversion [events](/docs/platform_concepts/studio/events/event-hub#7-user-360-events-system-events).
-It also captures the details such as the first and last time a user does something including the total number of times.
-For example, you can see the first time users clicked on a particular page, or when they most recently purchased an item.
+User events refer to specific actions or activities a user performs within a system, app, or platform.
+These define user behavior, engagements, and interactions.
+The standard events include user creation, user update, and user deletion.

+You can also create [custom events](/docs/platform_concepts/studio/events/event-hub#-8-custom-events) to capture important activities or conversations and [send events data](https://documenter.getpostman.com/view/17583548/UVsEVUsg#00eb59cf-7f00-461e-8d53-94eafb056a9a) to yellow.ai.
+Custom events can include activities such as clicks, page views, form submissions, purchases, logins, searches, interactions with specific features, and more.
+Tracking user events help businesses gain valuable insights into user engagement, preferences, patterns, and conversion behavior.

-You can see events in User 360, and filter them based on a specific criteria like:
+In User 360, you can view and filter events based on specific criteria.
+For example:
-- Users visiting the same product page quite often in recent times
+- Users who have frequently visited the same product page recently
-- Users who used the export feature a number of times or
+- Users who have used the export feature multiple times
-- Users who downgraded their plan
+- Users who have downgraded their plan

 ## Export your user data